koratkar/wikigen/readme.md

 A simple wiki generator with a nice front-end theme.

+*Work in progress.
+No code for a while.*

 This generator has three main page types:

 * Front page: displays newest, popular, and notable – as well as a list below organizing posts according to their tags or category.